jericirenej/batch-rename/README.md

 <br>

 ## New features
-- Multi level rollback is now implemented.
-This means that you can perform multiple transformation on existing / newly added files, and then restore back to previous file names by levels.
-Just add the number of rollbacks you wish to perform next to the `restore` flag.
+- **Multi level rollback** is now implemented.
+Each rollback file now stores a history of all the transforms performed.
+This means you can perform multiple transformation on existing / newly added files, then restore back to previous file names by discrete levels.
+  - Just add the number of rollbacks you wish to perform next to the `restore` flag.
 Or omit the argument to roll back to the beginning!
   - Implementing the rollback feature meant a complete rewrite of the rollback logic.
 However, previous (legacy) rollback files are still supported and will be converted to the current format automatically.
+  - **Handling of failed restores**: If a restore operation fails on write (for example, because the file is locked by the OS), the failed restore files will be re-added to the rollback file as the most recent transformation so that the changes are not discarded.
-- All operations now run in dryRun by default so that changes can be previewed and executed via explicit confirmation.
+- **Convert and restore operations run in dryRun by default** so that changes can be previewed and executed via explicit confirmation.
+  - The `cleanRollbackFile` is an exception currently: it will run immediately, without confirm prompt.
 - Various bug fixes.
-Test improvements.
+Test improvements, mock files consolidation.

+- Despite best efforts and improved tests for the new features, some **buggy behavior can occur**.

 ## How to run
 Clone the repo, then run `npm install`.